At 18 weeks pregnant, you’re well into your second trimester. Here’s what is happening with you and your baby:

 Symptoms you’ve experienced throughout your pregnancy such as heartburn, gas, bloating, and frequent urination may continue this week.
 You may also experience nasal and gum problems, including congestion, gum swelling, or dizziness.

 If it's been a while since you’ve seen a dentist, schedule a visit.
+Tell your dentist you are pregnant.
 Pregnancy hormones may cause irritated, bleeding gums.
 Pregnancy increases the risk of periodontal disease, which has been linked to preterm labor.
 It’s safe to have routine dental care during your second trimester, but dental X-rays should be avoided.

 If you haven’t already, you may want to start researching pediatricians.
 Choosing a pediatrician for your baby is an important decision, so it’s a good idea to begin the search early.
 Asking friends for referrals, or calling the local hospital and asking for the physician referral department is a great starting point.